contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * `(mock-visits:)` effects are now saved using `(save-game:)` in Debug Mode.
  * Added `newline` as an alias for the `linebreak` datatype.
 (Some parts of the documentation previously erroneously used the former instead of the latter.)
  * Editor: disabled the "overwrite" input mode that was toggled by pressing Insert, because I've decided it's too confusing and easy to activate accidentally.
+ * Improved the performance of Debug Mode's panels when updating individual entries.
+ * Debug Mode: The 'Errors' tab now changes colour when the first error has occurred in the story.

 ### 3.2.2 changes (May 12, 2021):